 Schedule Inspections

-Once the permit applications are submitted, the building department will schedule inspections to verify that the completed work complies with current building codes.
-Depending on the extent of the work, multiple inspections may be required.
+Once the permit application is submitted, the building department will typically schedule one or more inspections to verify that the completed work complies with local building codes.
+These inspections are a key part of the process and will help ensure that the work meets safety standards and is structurally sound.

 Make Necessary Corrections